Working with C#

 *.csxfiles (C# scripts) and VS Code will attempt to load them all.

 Once the project is loaded the enhanced experiences light up...

 There is a lot to discover with C# and the editor, such as format on type, IntelliSense, the rename-refactoring, etc.

-For a full description of our editing features go to the Editing Evolved documentation.
+For a full description of our editing features, go to the Basic Editing and Code Navigation documentation.

 Here are a few highlights...